chingu-x/seshat_be/README.md

 # seshat_be
-Services for Chingu management functions
+Chingu Discord BE metrics services